celerity/SimSYCL/README.md

  * Linux with GCC 11
  * Linux with Clang 17
- * Windows with MSVC
+ * Windows with MSVC 14
+ * MacOS with GCC 13

 Other platforms and compilers should also work, as long as they have sufficient C++20 support.
-Note that clang versions prior to 17 do not currently work in SimSYCL due to their CTAD limitations.
+Note that Clang versions prior to 17 do not currently work due to their incomplete CTAD support.

 # Acknowlegments
 - Fabian Knorr